-- review inbound communication for new abuse requests and/or ongoing cases - treat remaining communication such as spam or non-applicable requests (e.g. for domains in other TLDs) appropriately, e.g. by discarding or rejecting it - identify registrar of respective domain

-- provide a preliminary response to the request's originator - approach registrar of record with the abuse case - · track abuse handling measures of registrar - respond to originator with the outcome
+- review inbound communication for new abuse requests and/or ongoing cases - treat remaining communication such as spam or non-applicable requests (e.g. for domains in other TLDs) appropriately, e.g. by discarding or rejecting it - identify registrar of respective domain - provide a preliminary response to the requesting originator - approach registrar of record with the abuse case - track abuse handling measures of registry and registrar - if necessary inform responsible authorities e.g. police and/or public prosecutor - respond to originator with the outcome

-Confirming receipt of communication and forwarding third-party communication is regularly handled during business hours, but after 24 hours at the latest.
+Confirming receipt of communication and forwarding third-party communication is regularly handled during business hours, but within 24 hours at the latest.
 The initial time frame for the registrar of record to complete its abuse handling measures is 72 hours.
 Exceptionally and only at a registrar's request this can be extended by another 24 hours.
 Details will be specified in the Registrar Accreditation Agreement.

-Potential Registration Abuse Categories and Countermeasures
+2.1.
+Potential Registration Abuse Categories and Countermeasures a) Cybersquatting

 As outlined above ICANN's RAPWG has identified a number of potential abuse categories (see chapter 5 of their document).
-These correspond to the first bullet point of the potential abuses of a Registry as listed in section 1 above ("Abusive Registrations").
+These correspond the first bullet point of the potential abuses of a Registry as listed in section 1. above ("Abusive Registrations")

 The proposed registry system addresses these individual categories as follows: